Woman, granddaughter die after traffic accident, a week apart

 "Our final instructions to you now are simple: Have fun, do and eat whatever you like and please come to us whenever you wish to."

 The family had appealed to members of the public for eyewitnesses.
-Since then, some people have provided information to the family, the man said in an update to his post on Monday.
+Since then, some people have provided information to the family, the man said in an update to his post yesterday.

 He added: "We will be awaiting further updates from the Traffic Police.
 For now, we would like to focus on our mother's funeral.
 Thank you for all your help."